PremKeswani/project-box/README.md

 - Basic understanding of C/C++ programming
 - For network projects: understanding of basic networking concepts

+## Recommended Book

+To get started with C programming, I recommend this comprehensive book:
+[The C Programming Language](https://amzn.to/4iX8FPl) - A must-have resource for learning C programming fundamentals and best practices.

 ## Learning Path

 These projects are arranged in order of increasing complexity: